AA0100000101000001/Omnitrix/README.md

 ✅ Rewrite code to use GPIO interrupts
 ☐ Add support for touch lcd
 ☐ Make rotary encoder mechanism with micro switches
-☐ Find cheaper components
+☐ Find cheaper component for sound or use passive buzzer
-☐ Create Omnitrix graphics library for GC9A01 driver that uses transparent images
+☐ Create Omnitrix graphics for GC9A01 driver that uses TFT commands for animation
 ☐ Power reduction code and pin rearangement for LCD display
 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs